particle-iot/docs/src/content/hardware/migration-guides/gen2-cellular-migration.md

 #### Country Compatibility - Boron

 - The Boron 2G/3G Global (BRN314) can be used world-wide, however it is not recommended for the United States.
-In December 2022, all 2G/3G cellular operators will have shut down their 2G and 3G cellular networks and this device will no longer be able to connect.
+In April 2024, all 2G/3G cellular operators will have shut down their 2G and 3G cellular networks and this device will no longer be able to connect.
 - The Boron LTE Cat M1 (BRN404) is only recommended for use in the United States, Canada, and Mexico.

 #### Peripherals and GPIO - Boron